 This is definitely one of the better looking games from Telltale with much higher levels of detail and care in the world.
 It looks great while also having no stick out graphical areas and it's great to see this property getting the full treatment.
 I did however notice some slight performance issues with a couple laggy scenes that only affected some small cinematic scenes.
 For those unfamiliar with past Telltale series the games are a mostly cinematic experience with quick time events and a focus on storytelling.
 There are a number of new mechanics in the game such as combination movements when in battle or more in-depth quick time system.
 This included things such as aiming with weapons, combining clues and control of tools.
 The solving aspect I mentioned earlier is another new mechanic where players need to look around crime scenes in order to piece the situation together and this in turn adds a better dimension to him being an actual detective.
 They've really done a great job in capturing the iconic character while still retaining that Telltale style you know.

 I'm truly impressed with Telltale's take on Batman creating a tense and exciting story while holding nothing back.
 This is the type of story I enjoy from Telltale and it's great to see them carve their own unique take on Batman.
 When working in a universe that's had so many adaptations it's impressive that they can take those characters and surprise us at each turn.
 The decisions in this episode were also far more present and greater in number than expected with many being shocking moments.
 It's actually going to be crazy moving forward with the selection of choices you make in what's only episode two and those are sure to be impactful.
 This is definitely another stellar episode for Batman: The Telltale Series and I cannot wait to see more shocking secrets as the truth gets unraveled.

-Review Done on Batman: The Telltale Series for Xbox One
+Batman: The Telltale Series Review on Xbox One

 Review Code Provided by Sandbox Strat